 A sprung mattress

 These are the most popular option and what most of us are used to.
 Go for a pocket sprung mattress rather than an ‘open coil’ or ‘traditional’ mattress.
 It’s less wobbly and offers better support.
 Ideally, you want more than 1000 pocket springs.
-From an environmental point of view, a study has suggested that a pocket sprung mattress which uses layers of natural materials (e.g. wool, cotton) emits fewer greenhouse gases than one which combines springs with foam.
+From an environmental point of view, a study has suggested that a pocket sprung mattress containing layers of natural materials (e.g. wool, cotton) emits fewer greenhouse gases than one combining springs with foam.

 The study – by Mason, Glew et al – in 2012 also suggested that the potential for a smaller environmental impact is lower with natural materials than with foam materials.
 This requires steps to be taken once they are disposed of, such as ‘refurbishing natural fibre mattresses and reusing the springs, coupled with recycling the waste components’.